nicolas-g/ansible-demo/README.md

 -  Ansible 1.7.1
 -  CentOS release 6.5

+Run first `ansible-playbook ec2quick_launch.yml` first in order to provision all the required AWS resources that you will use to deploy your application in the next step.
+The `ec2quick_launch.yml` playbook will configure Route53 records, Security Groups and the bellow 4 EC2 instances :

+* lb1.demo.cogmatch.net
+* db1.demo.cogmatch.net
+* web1.demo.cogmatch.net
+* web2.demo.cogmatch.net

 This example is an extension of the simple LAMP deployment.
 Here we'll install and configure a web server with an HAProxy load balancer in front, and deploy an application to the web servers.
 This set of playbooks also have the